ballerina-platform/module-ballerinax-stan/README.md

         > **Note:** Set the JAVA_HOME environment variable to the path name of the directory into which you installed JDK.

 2. Download and install Docker as follows.
-(The NATS library is tested with a docker-based integration test environment.
+(The stan library is tested with a docker-based integration test environment.
 The before suite initializes the docker container before executing the tests).

    * Installing Docker on Linux